7 Natural Ways To Boost Your Brain Power & Sharpen Your Mind

-Walk outdoors where the terrain isn't predictable, so that you're perfecting your balance and working your foot-eye coordination at the same time.
-Yoga or tai chi also enable you to practice coordination, flow of movement, balance and the engagement of different muscle groups.
+Walk outdoors where the terrain isn't predictable so that you're perfecting your balance and working your foot-eye coordination at the same time.
+Yoga and tai chi also enable you to practice coordination, flow of movement, balance, and the engagement of different muscle groups.
 And don't forget to fit in some aerobic exercise as well, getting your heart rate up for at least 15 minutes a few times a week.

 4. Practice deep listening.